Eureka! How to Generate Leads Using the Lighthouse Client Strategy

 For example, I’ve spent over a billion dollars on Facebook and Google Ads in the last 15 years.
 And even though I’ve spent more money on Google than Facebook, I have more perceived authority when it comes to Facebook and social media since that’s what I’ve been talking about more in news outlets and on conference stages.

-Step 3: Look at the results and decipher which client among all of your clients is your lighthouse client.
+Look at the results and decipher which client among all of your clients is your lighthouse client.

-The maximum score you could have for the ideal client would be 15 points because you have five points, five points, and five points.
+The maximum score you could have for the ideal agency client would be 15 points because you have five points, five points, and five points.
 Add that up, and then see what kind of pattern you have.

 This method is an objective way of determining how agencies should pick their lighthouse client.
 Think of it as a recipe to help choose what content to start focusing on and who to direct that content towards.

-Common agency struggles
+Common struggles with agency clients

-Can you build my website?
+"Can you build my website?"
 Yes.

-Can you manage my social media?
+"Can you manage my social media?"
 Yes.

-Can you mow my lawn?
+"Can you mow my lawn?"
 Yes.
 Wait, what?
 No.

 Once agencies have determined their lighthouse, the next step is to align what they’re doing for that business, which is WHY, HOW, and WHAT, with their own personal goals.

 I often see agencies wasting their time on their company logo, name, and website.
 I always tell them that customers are buying from them and, therefore, need to trust them as a person.
+Sure, a website, logo, and memorable name all help, but they can only do so much for your business.
+Agency clients want to feel they’re doing business with an individual or team they can trust.
+That’s where a video marketing strategy can help you cut through the noise and stand out.

 The WHY Videos